Jamazi4/bimcat/node-notes.md

 so group node is done and it works automatically.

-THE EXTRUDE CAPPING FOR LINESTRINGS DOES NOT WORK CORRECTLY FOR GROUP
+[O] THE EXTRUDE CAPPING FOR LINESTRINGS DOES NOT WORK CORRECTLY FOR GROUP [X] and the edges are deleted from non-list inputs on switchGroupInputActive [O] copied group node needs to clear it's values

 current plan: